kestra-io/docs/content/blogs/2023-11-21-clever-connect-hr-tech.md

 CleverConnect created this new platform, built on top of Kestra.
 As Kestra is API by design, CleverConnect takes advantage of this feature to use it as their orchestration system to scrape, parse and connect HR data with their products.
 Kestra is used as the backbone to schedule and automate workflow executions.

-This platform allows to generate Kestra flows through a low code interface that mostly consist of three parts:
+This platform allows to generate Kestra flows through a low code interface that mostly consists of three parts:

 * Inbound Connectors: allow to validate and connect with partners API sources.
 Using flow inputs property and custom plugins to streamline development and scrape the API.
-Users are guided during connector edition thanks to Kestra semantics allowing type enforcement and default values.
+Users are guided during the connector edition thanks to Kestra semantics allowing type enforcement and default values.

 * Transformer Connectors: to apply custom rules like adding or removing values, mapping fields, filtering data, etc.